Quality Assurance Certification and Certificate Program Information

 Graduate Certificate Programs in Quality Assurance

 At the graduate level, programs in quality assurance can be offered in conjunction with the field of regulatory affairs.
 Some of these programs may be offered as regulatory affairs with quality assurance included in the field of study.
 While quality assurance programs at the undergraduate level may be focused on the specific, technical aspects of an organization, graduate programs may focus on broader areas, such as general day-to-day operations.
-Before entering a graduate program covering quality assurance, an individual will need at least a bachelor's degree.

 At the graduate level, certificates may be short and coursework may be limited to about 9-12 credit hours.
 Coursework will build on areas of study available at the undergraduate level and introduce more advanced concepts.
 Some courses can include: